··8 min read

 This is where the marketing diverges from the research.

-Big Five and HEXACO, by comparison, sit between 0.80 and 0.90 on the same measure.
+Big Five and HEXACO, by comparison, sit between 0.80 and 0.90 on reliability, and Big Five has over 23,000 academic citations behind it.
 They use continuous trait dimensions rather than binary preferences, which is part of why they're more stable.
 A person who scores 51% on a Big Five dimension shows up differently from a person who scores 92% on the same dimension.
 MBTI compresses both of them into the same letter.

 The fair read: MBTI is a useful read on cognitive style.
 It is not the final word on personality.
-The frameworks that do the empirical heavy lifting are Big Five, HEXACO, Eysenck PEN, and OPQ.
+The frameworks that do the empirical heavy lifting are Big Five, HEXACO, Eysenck PEN, and OPQ - and if you want the why behind your behavior rather than the how, the Enneagram covers ground MBTI doesn't.

 When MBTI is genuinely useful